oroinc/documentation/community/contribute/documentation.rst

 .. note:: References to the section titles in the doc are enabled with the 'sphinx.ext.autosectionlabel' plugin.

 ..
-TODO: complete this section (move from confluence to github)
+TODO DOC-1690: Complete community/contribute/documentation.rst section with information from confluence

 File Naming Conventions